fafalone/WinDevLib/README.md

 ```

 ## Updates

+**Update (v4.8.147):** The OPENFILENAME[A,W] definitions were, inexplicably, still incorrect even though I thought I modified them when I made the issue for the pending fix.

 **Update (v4.8.146):** The Common Controls API set did not conform to the project API standards at all; sometimes even within a single control's definitions.
 Be mindful if you've been using untagged aliases of A/W here.
 Numerous other small bug fixes.
 Many additional APIs.